VCurry20/pands-project/README.md

 ## Data Review
 We can use python to review this dataset using the built in functions and modules.
-I will outline some of these functions below and have included the output text files with this project.
+I will outline some of these functions below and have included the output text files with this projecct.

-The Data set was downloaded from  ******* and can be found in many places on line.
+The Data set was downloaded from [Kaggle](https://www.kaggle.com/uciml/iris  and can be found in many places on line.

 Further it can be imported directly into python using the following code: